 1. Sign this petition to the House of Representatives Natural Resources Committee's Subcommittee on National Parks, Forests and Public Lands.

-2. Write your Congressional representative a note supporting NREPA at: www.house.gov/writerep/ .
+2. Write your Congressional representative a note supporting NREPA by going to: www.house.gov/writerep/ .

-3. Send a pro-NREPA e-mail to the Subcommittee on National Parks, Forests and Public Lands at: domenick.carroll@mail.house.gov .
+3. Send your pro-NREPA e-mail to the House Subcommittee on National Parks, Forests and Public Lands at: domenick.carroll@mail.house.gov .

 4. Contact your conservation and outdoors organizations.
 Ask them to sign on as NREPA supporters by e-mailing: awr@wildrockiesalliance.org .